-LLP, which is the recognized form of business organization was introduced in India by the way of Limited Liability Partnership Act, 2008 and the LLP Rules, 2009.
+LLP, which is the recognized form of business organization was introduced in India by the way of the Limited Liability Partnership Act, 2008, and the LLP Rules, 2009.
 A limited liability partnership (LLP) is a kind of partnership in which all the partners have limited liabilities.
 It is an alternative corporate form of business organization which gives the benefits of limited liability of a company and the flexibility of a partnership.
 Its existence continues irrespective of the changes in the partners and owners.
 It is also capable of entering into the contracts and holding of property in its own name.

 It is a separate legal entity, and it is liable to the full extent of its assets but the liability of the partners is limited to their agreed contribution in the LLP.
-In an LLP, one partner is not responsible or is not liable for another partner’s misconduct or for negligence.
+In an LLP, one partner is not responsible or is not liable for another partner’s misconduct or negligence.
 In an LLP, all the mutual rights and the duties of the partners within the LLP are governed by an agreement between the partners or between the partners and the LLP as the case may be.
 However in the absence of such agreement, the LLP would be governed by the framework which is provided in Schedule I of the Limited Liability Partnership Act, 2008, which describes the matters relating to the mutual rights and the duties of the partners of the LLP.

 Companies Act,2013 for LLP

-After the Conversion of LLP into Partnership, The Section 366 of the Companies Act, 2013 has provided the existing LLPs an option to convert themselves into a Company, which is a welcome move by the Ministry of Corporate Affairs.
+After the conversion of LLP into Partnership, Section 366 of the Companies Act, 2013 has provided the existing LLPs an option to convert themselves into a Company, which is a welcome move by the Ministry of Corporate Affairs.
 However certain provisions such as the requirement of having a minimum of seven or more members are restricting the LLPs with fewer partners from its conversion.
 And any LLP having less number of partners who are willing to convert itself into the Company must increase its number of partners, which is something the small entrepreneurs are not comfortable with.
-Hence the requirement of minimum 7 members is a major hurdle in a conversion into the Company form of business.
+Hence the requirement of a minimum of 7 members is a major hurdle in conversion into the Company form of business.
 The Government must come up with an amendment in rules to allow the LLPs with 2 partners for the Conversion of LLP into Partnership.

 Related: Conversion of Partnership into LLP